 Where are the cameras?

-88 CCTV cameras have been installed in the CBD and at the Wendouree West Recreation Reserve.
+88 CCTV cameras have been installed in the CBD, Wendouree West Recreation Reserve and the White Flat Recreation Reserve.
 These are linked to a control room at the police station.

 What happens to the footage?